 The question of authenticity is not so much answered as it is removed—the audience gets what they need, and there’s no catch.

-In his Content Marketing World 2021 opening keynote address, Robert Rose emphasized an important truth: a content strategy is only as strong as its ability to change.
+In his opening keynote address at last year’s Content Marketing World, Robert Rose emphasized an important truth: a content strategy is only as strong as its ability to change.

 The beauty of a content-as-a-product approach is that agility is built into the strategy, but its value goes beyond the ability to pivot.
 What began as a way to make the content strategy tenable for the people tasked with execution also holds water as a method for building better connections with an audience—one of those age-old challenges for marketers.